Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Supplementary Note 8 - Proof of Proposition

-In this section we provide a proof of Proposition \ref{prop1si}, which we now recall for convenience.
+In this supplementary note we provide a proof of Proposition \ref{prop1}, which we now recall for convenience.

-\begin{proposition}[Measurement noise] Consider expanding the observable $O$ as a sum of Pauli strings, as in Eq.~\eqref{eq:HamiltonianDef}.
+\begin{proposition}[Measurement noise] Consider the expansion of the observable $O$ as a sum of Pauli strings, as in Eq.~\eqref{eq:HamiltonianDef}.
 Let $w$ denote the minimum weight of these strings, where the weight is defined as the number of non-identity elements for a given string.
-In addition to the noise process considered in Fig.~\ref{fig:suppcircuit}, suppose there is also measurement noise consisting of a tensor product of local bit-flip channels with $(1-q_M)/2$ being the bit-flip probability.
+In addition to the noise process considered in Fig.~\ref{fig:suppcircuit}, suppose there is also measurement noise consisting of a tensor product of local bit-flip channels with bit-flip probability $(1-q_M)/2$.
 Then we have

 and

 where $G(n)$ and $F(n)$ are defined in Lemma~\ref{lemma1} and Theorem~\ref{thm1}, respectively. \end{proposition}